 The Associated Students of San Diego State University, together with their Green Love Sustainability Advisory Board, are advancing sustainability on campus including LEED platinum buildings, composting, bike lanes, and greener events.
-In 2011 and 2012, the Associated Students donated to Go Zero to offset attendee travel for all 13,000 fans during Greenfest.
-As a result, the Fund planted 157 trees at Lake Ophelia National Wildlife Refuge in Louisiana.
+In 2011, 2012 and 2013, the Associated Students donated to Go Zero to offset attendee travel for all 13,000 fans during Greenfest.
+As a result, the Fund has planted a total of 471 trees at Lake Ophelia and Upper Ouachita National Wildlife Refuge in Louisiana.

 Based in San Diego, CA, SeatPlanners Incorporated is one of the nation’s leading providers of transportation services for corporate events and conventions.
 With every seat they book, SeatPlanners makes a donation to plant that trap the CO2 emissions resulting from transportation for each of their events.

 Go Zero partnered with Travelocity, the first major online travel company to allow customers to purchase carbon offsets during the checkout process when they buy travel.
 Already, Travelocity, Last Minute Deals and their customers have helped The Conservation Fund plant more than 26,000 trees across seven national wildlife refuges that will trap an estimated 31,000 tons of CO2 over the life of the forests.
 Read more >